Router Configuration

 - "update_user_preferences"

-config: # Service-level configuration, can be referenced in tools via {{.Config}}
+config: # Service-level configuration, can be referenced in tools through {{.Config}}

-Cookie: 123 # Hard-coded configuration
+Cookie: 123 # Hardcoded configuration

-Authorization: 'Bearer {{ env "AUTH_TOKEN" }}' # Configuration from environment variables, usage is '{{ env "ENV_VAR_NAME" }}'
+Authorization: 'Bearer {{ env "AUTH_TOKEN" }}' # Configuration from environment variables, usage: '{{ env "ENV_VAR_NAME" }}'

-Service-level configuration can be referenced in tools via {{.Config}}
+Service-level configuration can be referenced in tools through {{.Config}}

 .
-Here you can either hard-code values in the configuration file or get them from environment variables.
-For environment variable injection, use the format {{ env "ENV_VAR_NAME" }}
+This can be hardcoded in the configuration file or obtained from environment variables.
+When injecting through environment variables, it needs to be referenced through {{ env "ENV_VAR_NAME" }}

 5. Tool Configuration